 A list with the name of each student who submitted an application during the OEP will be created with the student's name, birth date, grade level, street address, and names and grade levels of any siblings who are also applying for admission and/or are currently enrolled siblings.
 From this list, an electronic card will be created for entry into the random-selection process.
 If siblings apply for the same school year, one surname card will be entered into the random-selection process to represent all of the siblings applying at the same time.
-If that surname card is selected, then all of the siblings shall be admitted, except that siblings who are not multiple birth siblings may be admitted only to the extent that space is available and does not exceed the grade-level capacity.
+If that surname card is selected, then all of the siblings may be admitted only to the extent that space is available and does not exceed the grade-level capacity.
 If a card is drawn and there is no space available in the appropriate grade, applicants will be placed on the waiting list in the order in which they are drawn.
 After the random-selection process is complete, late applications will be processed in accordance with the procedures above.